Flash-X/Flash-X-docs/docs/source/Eos.rst

 The above formalism requires many complex calculations to evaluate the thermodynamic quantities, and routines for these calculations typically are designed for accuracy and thermodynamic consistency at the expense of speed.
-The Helmholtz EOS in Flash-X provides a table of the Helmholtz free energy (hence the name) and makes use of a thermodynamically consistent interpolation scheme obviating the need to perform the complex calculations required of the above formalism during the course
+The Helmholtz EOS in |flashx| provides a table of the Helmholtz free energy (hence the name) and makes use of a thermodynamically consistent interpolation scheme obviating the need to perform the complex calculations required of the above formalism during the course